 You can also catch the Blue Mountains train line to Blackheath and then either walk or catch a bus to the lookout from the train station.

 The best time to visit is all-year round, as long as it’s not raining.
 It can get very cold in winter so make sure you dress up warm when visiting during this time of year.

 Govetts Leap Lookout

-Govetts Leap is named after William Govett, a painter and surveyor, and also the first European settler to have visited this area.
-As the sign at the lookout says, he first discovered this beautiful spot in June 1831, almost two centuries ago.
+Govetts Leap was named after William Govett, a painter and surveyor, and also the first European settler to have visited this area.

 Several bushwalking trails exist around the Govetts Leap Lookout, some of them long and some of them much shorter.

 If you’re serious about hiking, it’s a good idea to park your car at the lookout in the morning and explore the whole area by foot.
 The various lookouts and sights will make this a very exciting day out in the Blue Mountains.

 From the lookout, you can go north and do the Pulpit Rock Track (via Horseshoe Falls) and the Popes Glen Walk.
 Or you can venture south to the Bridal Veil Falls and the Barrow Lookout, or even further to the Evans Lookout.